iit-neutrino/AGRIYA/README.md

   $ mkdir outputDir

 Then make the histogram plotting executable
-  $ make PlotHistograms
+  $ make PlotGraphs

 Plots histograms and saves in outputDir
-  $ ./PlotHistograms ./output.root ./outputDir/
+  $ ./PlotGraphs ./output.root ./outputDir/

-If you just want to get the minimum chi2, isotopic bestfit values and their 1 sigmas, make GetSigma executable
-  $ make GetSigma

-Run the executablr on the output root file
-  $ ./GetSigma output.root